rndme/vcc/README.md

 ## About
 A react-inspired way of using web standards to create reusable semantic components. <br>
 It's essentially a light-weight API to create [custom elements](http://w3c.github.io/webcomponents/spec/custom/) using syntax like [React](https://facebook.github.io/react/) instead of [polymer](https://www.polymer-project.org/1.0/) or [x-tags](http://x-tag.github.io/).
+Built for simplicity on well-tested tools and concepts, there are no plans for major new feature additions, but bug and performance reports/PRs are welcome from all.
+I'd love to hear any ideas or suggestions, feel free to open an issue and tell us how you really feel.

 ### Setup